gundotio/worf/README.md

 ### Overview

-Worf is a small django API framework that lets you quickly build out an api using simple model methods.
+Worf is a small Django API framework that lets you quickly build out an api using simple model methods.
 Contributions welcome.

+This project is stable but will change drastically.

+### Roadmap

+- Abstracting serializers away from model methods
+- More support for different HTTP methods
+- Support for user-generated validators
+- Better file upload support
+- Better test coverage
+- Browsable API docs

 #### API Method